mity/acutest/README.md

 Note the test list has to be ended with zeroed record.

 For a basic test suites this is more or less all you need to know.
-However Acutest provides some more macros which can be useful in some specific situations.
+However Cute provides some more macros which can be useful in some specific situations.
 We cover them in the following sub-sections.

 ### Aborting on a Check Failure